finity69x2/fan-percent-button-row/README.md

 Copy the fan-percent-button-row.js file to the appropriate folder in your Home Assistant Configuration directory (/config/www/).

-Place the following in your "resources" section in your lovelace configuration (updating the localation to where you placed the above file):
+Place the following in your "resources" section in your lovelace configuration (updating the location to where you placed the above file):

   ```
     - url: /local/fan-percent-button-row.js